Mora (linguistics): Luganda

 In Luganda, a short vowel constitutes one mora while a long vowel constitutes two morae.
 A simple consonant has no morae, and a doubled or prenasalised consonant has one.
 No syllable may contain more than three morae.
 The tone system in Luganda is based on morae.
 See Luganda tones and Luganda grammar.

+Old English

+In Old English, short diphthongs and monophthongs were monomoraic, long diphthongs and monophthongs were bimoraic, consonants ending a syllable were each one mora, and geminate consonants added a mora to the preceding syllable.
+If Modern English is analyzed in terms of morae at all, which is contentious, the rules would be similar, except that all diphthongs would be considered bimoraic.
+Probably in Old English, like in Modern English, syllables could not have more than four morae, with loss of sounds occurring if a syllable would have more than four otherwise.
+In the Old English period, all content words (as well as stressed monosyllables) had to be at least two morae long.

 Sanskrit

 In Sanskrit, the mora is expressed as the mātrā.
 For example, the short vowel a (pronounced like a schwa) is assigned a value of one mātrā, the long vowel ā is assigned a value of two mātrās, and the compound vowel (diphthong) ai (which has either two simple short vowels, a+i, or one long and one short vowel, ā+i) is assigned a value of two mātrās.
 In addition, there is pluta (trimoraic) and dīrgha pluta ('long pluta' = quadrimoraic).

 Sanskrit prosody and metrics have a deep history of taking into account moraic weight, as it were, rather than straight syllables, divided into laghu (लघु, 'light') and dīrgha/guru (दीर्घ/गुरु, 'heavy') feet based on how many morae can be isolated in each word.
 Thus, for example, the word kartṛ (कर्तृ), meaning 'agent' or 'doer', does not contain simply two syllabic units, but contains rather, in order, a dīrgha/guru foot and a laghu foot.
 The reason is that the conjoined consonants rt render the normally light ka syllable heavy.